OneNDF Steps In as Financial Stress Becomes a Silent Crisis for Indian Borrowers - www.lokmattimes.com

 OneNDF Steps In as Financial Stress Becomes a Silent Crisis for Indian Borrowers

-PNN New Delhi [India], December 10: Across India, borrowers are increasingly struggling under the weight of growing EMIs, volatile ...
+New Delhi [India], December 10: Across India, borrowers are increasingly struggling under the weight of growing EMIs, volatile incomes, ...

 Dr Bhavna Barmi, Senior Clinical psychologist , Fortis Escorts Heart Institute ,India & Founder HappinessStudio, highlights the growing emotional fallout of poor borrowing decisions.
 “In recent years, I've seen a sharp rise in people experiencing mental strain because of debt.
 Many report sleeplessness, constant worry, panic episodes, and a sense of helplessness when they can't manage repayments or even understand their loan obligations.
 Clear guidance can make a huge difference.
 When borrowers understand their options, stress reduces and a sense of control returns.”